harness/developer-hub/release-notes/platform.md

 ### Platform fixed issues

-- The user invite API returns an HTTP status code of 200 if the invited user has an invalid TLD.
+- The user invite API returned an HTTP status code of 200 if the invited user had an invalid TLD.
 (PL-38938)

   This has been fixed, and the API now returns a status code of 400.

-- It is mandatory to enter email addresses even if **Send email to all users in a user group** is checked in **Notification Preferences**.
+- It was mandatory to enter email addresses even if **Send email to all users in a user group** was checked in **Notification Preferences**.
 (PL-38910)

   A code enhancement fixed this issue.

-- Deprovisioning user accounts from Harness results in Okta errors.
+- Deprovisioning user accounts from Harness resulted in Okta errors.
 (PL-38868, ZD-44150)

   A code enhancement fixed this issue.

-- An attempt to edit a secret repeatedly sends requests to the backend if it can't find the secret.
+- An attempt to edit a secret sent repeated requests to the backend if the secret was not found.
 (PL-32313)

   A code enhancement fixed this issue.

-- When SMTP is not configured, password reset does not throw an error.
+- When SMTP was not configured, password reset did not throw an error.
 (PL-24542)

   A code enhancement fixed this issue.